- All Implemented Interfaces:

 - Cloning - Bean must implement the

-interface and support cloning according to the rules of that interface.
-SeeCloneCopier
+Cloneableinterface and support cloning according to the rules of that interface.
+SeeCloneCopier - Serialization - Bean must implement the

-- Copy constructor - Bean must have an additional constructor (next to the default constructor) taking a single argument of its own
+Serializableinterface and support serialization according to the rules of that interface.
+SeeSerializationCopier - Copy constructor - Bean must have an additional constructor (next to the default constructor) taking a single argument of its own

 type that initializes itself with the values of that passed in type.
 See

-- New instance - Bean should have a public no arguments (default) constructor.
+CopyCtorCopier - New instance - Bean should have a public no arguments (default) constructor.
 Every official JavaBean satisfies this requirement.
 Note

 that in this case no copy is made of the original bean, but just a new instance is created.
 See